 Traditionally, the holidays are a time of joy, of exuberance, of family get-togethers.
-However, it looks like the global pandemic will weigh heavy on this year’s holidays.
+However, it looks like the global pandemic will weigh heavy on this year’s holidays, again.
 If anything, restrictions are getting stricter for many, and joy is far down on the list.

 The very thought of having to shop for gifts can be daunting, even frightening for some, and what to do in terms of family gatherings when travel is iffy at best, has us bewildered or depressed.